platyplus/charts/source/tilehuria/README.md

 ## Configuration

-Please have a look at the Helm Chart source for further configuration
+Please have a look at the [Helm Chart source](https://github.com/platyplus/charts/tree/master/source/tilehuria) for further configuration.